ZedDeeCee/ZedDeeCee.github.io/_posts/2023-09-06-reading-scourge-between-the-stars.md

 > The sight of Otto’s space-pale hand against its artificial skin, the same color as Jacklyn’s, rankled.
 That he had given it his own name rankled worse.

 What's wrong with Watson having dark skin like Jacklyn's (I'm assuming that's her on the cover)?
 Otto is a scientist type who created Watson and his full name is apparently Otto Watson.
-It's a bit weird to name a droid he created with his own last name, sure, but why does it "rankle" Jackyln?
+It's a bit weird to name a droid he created with his own last name, sure, but why does it "rankle" Jacklyn?
 At this point I would call Jacklyn a misanthrope, except that Watson is not human so that doesn't really fit.
 Is there a word for someone who hates everything?
 Even worse, she hates everything for no discernible reason at all.

 In the next paragraph, Otto touches Watson in this manner:

 > He tapped Watson’s temple with a bony knuckle, right beside the crack that split its faceplate from brow to chin.

-Which makes Jackyln react so:
+Which makes Jacklyn react so:

 > Jacklyn was almost too irked by the touch to parse the implications.